3800 dead -- and more on the way

 Where do they go?

 President Obama vowed that the United States would resettle 10,000 Syrian refugees this year, and by August, the administration was saying it would surpass the target.
+Justin Trudeau vowed Canada would take 25,000 when he became prime minister last year.

 But far more are claiming asylum in Europe.
 German Chancellor Angela Merkel said her country would take one million refugees.